dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 such as a `.exe` or `.dll`. or executable `.jar`, or just the source code for an interpreted language.
 If the Dafny program does not have a Main entry point, then the build command creates a library, such as a `.dll` or `.jar`.
 As with `dafny translate`, all the previous phases are also executed, including verification (unless `--no-verify` is a command-line argument).
+By default, the generated file is in the same directory and has the same name with a different extension as the first .dfy file on the command line.
+This locaiton and name can be set by the `--output` option.

 There are no additional options for `dafny build` beyond those for `dafny translate` and the previous compiler phases.